Our verdict

 But hang on to your hats, because it's about to get even better.
 Let's talk durability.

 When compared to the Hoka Kawana (pictured on the right), the difference is simply astounding.
-A large hole is noticeable in the latter, while it's pretty clear that the knit used in the former it's in a league of its own.
+A large hole is noticeable in the latter, while it's pretty clear that the knit used in the former is in a league of its own.

 The heel also demonstrated remarkable durability.
 It's evident that this shoe lasts as long as possible and withstands a variety of workouts.